 SISSA PhD Student • May 2014 - Present

 This is the main topic of my Phd thesis at SISSA.
 The work is carried out in the framework of ERC AdG 340685 MicroMotility .
 We want to develop a code able to reproduce the behavior of a microswimmer.
 The code is based on a Boundary Element Method for the Stokes equation and it is already highly parallel.
 Such a code should be a key instrument to test new mathematical models for microswimmers.

 Master thesis - SISSA PhD student • October 2012 - Present

-I'm attending the first joint master in HPC offered by SISSA and ICTP.
 This is playing a keyrole in my PhD activity that is centered on the developping of softwares.
-I've begun such a master to properly understand and use all those informatic techniques that are nowadays essential to fully exploit modern supercomputers.
+I've attended the first SISSA-ICTP master in high performance computing to properly understand and use all those informatic techniques that are nowadays essential to fully exploit modern supercomputers.